 Applicants are able to check the status of their application by creating a friend account (instructions).

 Our prospective student pages provide important information about the Ph.D.
-Program in Communication Studies and how to apply.
-If you have any questions or concerns, please feel free to contact Amy Eaton, Graduate Program Coordinator at email@example.com or 734-764-0420.
+Program in Communication and Media and how to apply.
+If you have any questions or concerns, please feel free to contact Amy Eaton, Graduate Program Coordinator at firstname.lastname@example.org or 734-764-0420.

 All applicants are required to submit the following materials: